 Pain and suffering damages are more abstract and not as easily calculated as economic damages.
 In fact, there is no set formula given to the jury to calculate pain and suffering damages.
 They are simply told to give a fair amount in light of the circumstances as they see them.
 They can include damages for loss of mental health and well-being, past and future pain and anguish, humiliation or embarrassment associated with disfigurement such as scars, inconvenience, loss of consortium, physical impairment, and many other things.

 Jurors are instructed to calculate these damages on an individual basis, dependent on the particulars of the situation.
 This can result in two people with the same injury receiving massively different verdicts.
-This is why it is so important to have a skilled personal injury attorney like those at the Rice, Murtha & Psoras advocating on your behalf.
+This is why it is so important to have a skilled Fort Meade personal injury attorney like those at Rice, Murtha & Psoras advocating on your behalf.
 We can begin by estimating the amount a jury would award in your situation, and work to negotiate a settlement deal for this amount.

-If no satisfactory settlement offer is made, we are ready and able to make the case for a large verdict, including pain and suffering damages, to the jury.
-The only limits the jury have on the amount that they can award are the state of Maryland’s caps on non-economic damages: $875,000 for non-death cases, and $1,312,500 for wrongful death cases.
+If no satisfactory settlement offer is made, we are ready and able to make the case for a large verdict, including pain and suffering damages, to the jury. the only limits the jury have on the amount that they can award are the state of Maryland’s caps on non-economic damages: $875,000 for non-death cases, and $1,312,500 for wrongful death cases.

 Call Our Skilled Maryland Personal Injury Lawyers Today About Pain and Suffering

 There is no set formula for calculating pain and suffering damages after an accident.
-At the Rice, Murtha & Psoras, our Maryland personal injury attorneys will work to negotiate a settlement based on the amount we think it is likely a jury will award in your case, based on our experience.
+At Rice, Murtha & Psoras, our Maryland personal injury attorneys will work to negotiate a settlement based on the amount we think it is likely a jury will award in your case, based on our experience.
 If the settlement offer is not sufficient, our skilled trial attorneys are always ready and able to make your case to the jury and fight for you to be made whole, including for the emotional pain and suffering the incident has caused you.
 Call us today at (410) 694-7291 for a free consultation.